uhh-lt/158/158_tokenizer/README.md

 Detects the language of each stdin line.

-Then tokenizes it with the preferred tokernizer and outputs space-separated tokens to stdout.
+Then tokenizes it with the preferred tokenizer and outputs space-separated tokens to stdout.

 Example usage:

 `echo 'Norsk er et vanskelig språk.' | ./158_tokenizer.sh > tokenized.txt`

 `./158_tokenizer.sh < text.txt > tokenized.txt`